Mediators hold new Gaza cease-fire talks and hope to head off a wider war

 The United States, Qatar and Egypt met with an Israeli delegation in Qatar as the Palestinian death toll from the 10-month-old war climbed past 40,000, according to Gaza health authorities.
 Hamas, which did not participate directly, accuses Israel of adding new demands to a previous proposal that had U.S. and international support and to which Hamas had agreed in principle.

 White House National Security spokesperson John Kirby called the talks an important step and said they’re expected to run into Friday.
-He said a lot of work remains given the complexity of the agreement.
+He said a lot of work remains given the complexity of the agreement and that negotiators were focusing on its implementation.

 A cease-fire in Gaza would likely calm tensions across the region.
 Diplomats hope it would persuade Iran and Lebanon's Hezbollah to hold off on retaliating for the killing of a top Hezbollah commander in an Israeli airstrike in Beirut and of Hamas' top political leader in an explosion in Tehran.